HadeerAlaa542/ivolve_tasks/Ansible/lab9/README.md

-Lab9: Ansible Roles for Application Deployment
+# Lab 9: Ansible Roles for Application Deployment

 ## Objective
 This project organizes Ansible playbooks using roles.
 It includes Ansible roles for installing Jenkins, Docker, and OpenShift CLI (`oc`) on a remote Ubuntu server.